district09/github_template_servicefactory/dev-utils/README.md

 $ build.sh skip-start
 ```

-This script will make locak docker images with s2i using the source code from the local current branch
+This script will make local docker images with s2i using the source code from the local current branch
 ```
 $ build.sh
 ```